 Coming up with a brand identity can seem like quite a big task when starting a new business or idea.
 You need to consider the look and feel that you want to get across in your brand, it is more than just a logo.
 Think about the colour palette, the fonts you will use, alternative logo variations for different scenarios and the style of images you will have on your website and social media platforms.
 All these things need to work together consistently and reflect your brand values.

-A really great way to see how all the brand elements work together is to create a Brand Board.
-A brand board is simply a way of laying out all of your separate brand elements, like your logo, colour palatte, logo variations, a sub-mark, fonts, imagery and patterns, on a white background to see how everything looks as a unit.
+A great way to see how all the brand elements work together is to create a Brand Board.
+A brand board is a visual way of laying out all of your separate brand elements, like your logo, colour palette, logo variations, a sub-mark, fonts, imagery and patterns, on a white background to see how everything works as a unit.

-A great source of inspiration when creating your own brand board is Pinterest – this is where we turned ourselves when looking for inspiration for our own brand board for Oak & Cove.
+An excellent source of inspiration when creating your brand board is Pinterest – this is where we turned ourselves when looking for inspiration for our brand board for the redesign of Sculpture Qode.
 Typing in ‘brand board’ into Pinterest search brings up so many results – you can check out our Pinterest board here to see all the brand boards we pinned.

-Below are just 10 of my favourite brand boards we found on Pinterest:
+Below are just 10 of our favourite brand boards we found on Pinterest:

 1. Blush Photography – Grit & Wit

-From the stunning custom lettering in the logo, the earthy, natural colour palette, the cute hand drawn illustrations and the quirky mix of patterns, this brand board for Blush Photography really caught our eye.
+From the beautiful custom lettering in the logo, the earthy, natural colour palette, the cute hand-drawn illustrations and the quirky mix of patterns, this brand board for Blush Photography caught our eye.
 We also particularly like the font combination of the italic serif font with the large letter spacing on the sans serif font.

 2. Jessica Olsen Photography – Rickety Robot / Audrey Elise

-The first things that stood out on this brand board for Jessica Olsen Photography was the striking colour palette, and the bright eye-catching custom pattern.
+The first things that stood out on this brand board for Jessica Olsen Photography were the striking colour palette and the bright, eye-catching custom pattern.
 The logo also features a fun handwritten font and can be used in three different variations.

 3. Fig & Thyme – White Oak Creative